-Тор Objective ics (See SA nework) Score Supporting Information Timing Uncertainty 1 Crime 0 Key reason: Site is unlikely to have a discernible effect on levels of crime.
+Тор SA Objective Topics (See SA Framework) Supporting Information Residual Score Timing Uncertainty 1 Crime 0 Key reason: Site is unlikely to have a discernible effect on levels of crime.
 0 N/A М 2 Education ++ Key reason: Site is located within 500 m of a primary school. ++ M- LT М Key reason: Site is located more than 4 km from a GP surgery.
-3 Health Health - Other info: Site is unlikely to have a discernible effect on health inequalities.
+3 Health Health - Other info: located within 500 m of a Site is unlikely to have a discernible effect on health inequalities.
 Site is located within 500 m of a play area or sports facility.
 Site is a housing site in close proximity to an existing community 0 ST М Mitigation: Consider commissioning new health care facilities and strengthening sustainable transport provisions to nearest facilities.
-4 Housing + Key reason: Site provides 86 new homes, including for a range of needs (e.g. affordable, social housing etc.). + ST L 5 Access Access ++ Key reason: Site is located within 500 m of the countryside or open coast.
+4 Housing + Key reason: ST L 5 Access Access ++ Key reason: Site is located within 500 m of the countryside or open coast.
 Site is within 500 m of a bus service / stop or railway station.
 Site is within 500 m of a place of worship, town or village hall.
 Site is located within 500 m of the countryside or open coast.
 Site is within 500 m of a designated historic asset (see SA Objective 10). ++ S- LT M Other info: Site is located within 1 km of a designated nature conservation site.
 Site is unlikely to have a discernible effect on levels of walking or cycling.
 Site is unlikely to have a discernible effect on access to other cultural or leisure facilities.
-LI Key reason: Site is located within 1 km of key employment area.
+Key reason: Site is located within 1 km of key employment area.
 0 6 Economy ++ Other info: Site has no discernible effect on employment diversification.
 Site is unlikely to have a discernible effect on the variety of employment opportunity. ++ S- LT M Key reason: Potential to have a moderate effect on townscape character or views.
 The extent of green infrastructure proposed is unknown at this stage - a limited amount assumed on a large greenfield site (>0.4 ha).
-7 Urban Urban Renaissance Other info: The broad proposed design or appearance is unknown at this stage.
-Site located adjacent to sustainable transport opportunities.
-0 S- Н Mitigation: Incorporate green infrastructure into development design.
-As this is a large greenfield site, a significant amount will be needed to offset potential adverse effects, which should be determined through site-level assessment.
-The layout, including building size, orientation and road layout, should be designed with consideration to the townscape.
-LT
+7 Urban · · · · · · · · · · · · · · · · · · · 0 S- Н Renaissance Mitigation: greenfield site, a significant amount will be needed to offset potential adverse effects, which should be determined through site-level assessment.
+The layout, including building size, orientation and road layout, should be LT